 Type of District, Size and Location

-Tax Incremental District ("TID") No. 7 (the "TID" or "District") is an existing blighted area district, which was created by a resolution of the City of La Crosse ("City") Common Council adopted on August 14, 1997 (the "Creation Resolution").
+Tax Incremental District ("TID") No. 17 (the "TID" or "District") is an existing mixed-use district, which was created by a resolution of the City of La Crosse ("City") Common Council adopted on September 29, 2015 (the "Creation Resolution").